raven-dev-ops/Executive_Assistant_AI_SaaS/docs/ISMS/BACKUP_AND_RESTORE.md

 Action items
 ------------
-- Automate backup verification in CI (import scrubbed dump, run smoke suite).
+- Automate export scheduling (Cloud Scheduler/Cloud Run job or equivalent) and document where it is configured.
-- Add alert for failed Cloud SQL backups and bucket object age > 36 hours.
+- Add/verify alerts for failed Cloud SQL backups and backup bucket object age > 36 hours.